FACN4/KhanToDoList/README.md

 # KhanToDoList

-FACN4 week 2 project to do list
+FACN4 week 2 project to do list.
+Please visit our site [here](https://facn4.github.io/KhanToDoList).

+README not finished...

 How?